-If you do choose the option of making a private agreement, then it would be prudent to have your agreement formalized by having a binding agreement prepared by us.
+If you do choose the option of making a private agreement, it would be prudent to have your agreement formalised by having a binding agreement prepared by us.

-If you don’t do so, then it can be almost impossible to recoup unpaid child support payments.
+If you don’t do so, it can be almost impossible to recoup unpaid child support payments.